Encana plans move to the U.S., changes name

-(Reuters) - Canadian oil and gas producer Encana Corp (ECA.TO) said on Thursday it will redomicile to the U.S. and change its name to Ovintiv Inc.
+Oct 31 (Reuters) - Canadian oil and gas producer Encana Corp said on Thursday it will redomicile to the U.S. and change its name to Ovintiv Inc.

 Encana said it will be dually traded on the Toronto and New York stock exchanges under the ticker symbol ‘OVV’.